Gizra/Gizra-Way-Book/features_module_how_to_share_sites_config_with_oth.md

 Of course we can't featurize content.
 Content needs to be [migrated](https://www.drupal.org/project/migrate).

-How can we decide which components to pack in one feature?
-Feature is a set of components for a particular use case, so we need to create feature with a common sense.
+How do we decide which components to pack in one feature?
+Feature is a set of components for a particular use case, so we need to create Features using common sense.

-for example, If we have site with main menu that links to:
+For example, if we have a site with a main menu that links to:
-1. Gallery - made of Content type, Views and Vocabulary (taxonomy)
+1. Gallery - made of content type, Views and Vocabulary (taxonomy)
-2. Blog - made of Content type, Views and Vocabulary (taxonomy)
+2. Blog - made of content type, Views and Vocabulary (taxonomy)
-3. About page - made of Content type.
+3. About page - made of content type.

 How many features are we going to create from this structure?

-We can pack all in one module, but this way it can be difficult to maintain, Because if one person works on the Gallery, and the other makes change in the Blog, both of them need to recreate the same feature.
-So it is better to pack the Gallery in one feature and the Blog in another feature.
+We can pack everything into one module, but it can be difficult to maintain.
+If one person works on the Gallery, and the other makes changes to the Blog, both of them need to recreate the same Feature.So, it makes more sense to pack the Gallery into one Feature and the Blog in another Feature.

-But what if both Gallery and Blog used the same Vocabulary?
-If we pack the Vocabulary with the Gallery feature, and also with the Blog feature, we will get a conflict when we try to enable them both.
-So the right strategy in this case is to pack the Vocabulary itself in a separate feature and define the Vocabulary feature as a dependency in the Gallery feature and in the Blog feature.
+But what if both Gallery and Blog use the same Vocabulary?
+If we pack the Vocabulary with the Gallery Feature, and also with the Blog Feature, we will get a conflict when we try to enable them both.
+So, it looks like the right strategy in this case is to pack the Vocabulary itself into a separate Feature and define the Vocabulary Feature as a dependency in the Gallery Feature and in the Blog Feature.
 What about the Menu?
-Well we can also pack it as a seperate feature, or we can treat the menu as a content and not featurize it at all.
+Well, we can also pack it as a separate Feature, or we can treat the menu as content and not Featurize it at all.

 ## Summary